-During a mother/daughter, mushroom hunting outing recently, we worked in some garlic mustard pulling.
 Now that I know what it looks like, I am amazed at how much of it is out there.
+The key to control is to prevent the plants from setting seed.
 Spring is a real good time give this unwanted invader a pull.
-Do it before the ground starts to dry out and most importantly, before it sets seed.
+Do it before the ground starts to dry out, after a rain is ideal.
 Identification is easiest when it is in bloom.
-Try to get enough of the root, by pulling on the stalk near the soil, so that the plant doesn’t have the capability to form a new flower stalk.
-Depending on the maturity of the plant, pulled plants can still set seed, so it is important to bag and dispose of them.
-Mowing is not an effective control because plants will still bolt and set seed.
+Try to get the taproot, by pulling on the stalk near the soil, so that the plant doesn’t have the capability to form a new flower stalk.
+Repeated cutting back of the second year stalks will prevent seed formation.
 It’s a good idea to revisit pulled sites to remove any plants that have sprouted from left behind roots.

 As always, Happy Gardening!